AIM-Harvard/pyradiomics/README.md

 open-source platform for easy and reproducible Radiomic Feature extraction.
 By doing so, we hope to increase awareness of radiomic capabilities and expand the community.

-The platform supports both the feature extraction in 2D and 3D.
+The platform supports both the feature extraction in 2D and 3D. **Not intended for clinical use.**

-**If you publish any work which uses this package, please cite the following publication:**\
+**If you publish any work which uses this package, please cite the following publication:**
 *Joost JM van Griethuysen, Andriy Fedorov, Chintan Parmar, Ahmed Hosny, Nicole Aucoin, Vivek Narayan, Regina GH Beets-Tan, Jean-Christophe Fillion-Robin, Steve Pieper, Hugo JWL Aerts, “Computational Radiomics System to Decode the Radiographic Phenotype”; Accepted Cancer Research 2017*